top of page

 Sound Support Dog

-A dog trained to alert any deaf person to important everyday sounds but don't have the same rights or recognition as a fully accredited assistance dog.
+A dog trained to alert any deaf person to important everyday sounds but doesn't have the same rights or recognition as an assistance dog.

 Training that enables hearing dogs to recognise and respond to household or emergency sounds.